learn-co-curriculum/dsc-implementing-recommender-systems-lab/README.md

 ## Making simple predictions
 Just as a reminder, let's look at how you make a prediction for an individual user and item.
-First, we'll fit the optimal SVD model we had from before.
+First, we'll fit the SVD model we had from before.

 ```python